DrStrangeloovee/my-distroboxes/README.md

 # my-distroboxes

-TODOS:
-1. Add single run.sh to build all images
-2. Add distrobox.ini to define all containers in a single file
-3. Add chezmoi machine specific dotfiles
-    1. For 3-ai-box add rye shim ([mkdir $ZSH_CUSTOM/plugins/rye
-rye self completion -s zsh > $ZSH_CUSTOM/plugins/rye/_rye](https://rye.astral.sh/guide/installation/#shell-completion))

-This repo reflects my personal approach/setup for [distrobox](https://github.com/89luca89/distrobox) & [podman](https://github.com/containers/podman).
+This repo reflects my personal approach/setup for [distrobox](https://github.com/89luca89/distrobox) & [podman](https://github.com/containers/podman) and tries to automate this process as much as possible.
 All images stem from the same base (`Containerfile.base`) which initializes
 * the distribution [toolbx/arch-toolbox:latest](https://quay.io/repository/toolbx/arch-toolbox)
 * Base packages